girafskind/CiscoBatchCommand/README.md

 ## devices.csv
 The CSV file contains the IP-address of the devices you wish to connect to.
-Values after the IP is current not used, may be used for further development.
+First value after the IP is for custom commands, if nothing is noted there, the default command is used.

 ## Logging
 The program will create a logfile, describing which devices that were connection attempts to, and which commands that where sent.

+# TO-DO
+ - [ ] Creating possibility to push config set